 Click here for a sample syllabus.

 Most students will enroll in a general section of UNIV 101, which consists of students from across campus with different majors and identities.
 In addition, some sections are available for students with specific majors, communities, and identities.
-In fall 2018, those UNIV 101 sections include:
+These special UNIV 101 sections may include:

 Magis sections, for students who identify as…